Olivia Culpo Shows Off Toned Abs In Girl Power Crop Top

 Not surprisingly, Culpo’s face also looks flawless in subtle makeup as well as a bright red lipstick.
 She matches the red graphic on her shirt with a red purse as well as red heeled boots.
 To complete her look, the model wears her short, dark locks down and straight.

-So far, the post has earned her a ton of attention with over 24,000 likes in addition to 150 plus comments.
+So far, the post has earned her a ton of attention with over 24,000 likes in addition to 150-plus comments.
 Some fans took to the post to comment on Culpo’s shirt while countless others couldn’t help but comment on her toned body.

 “You’re my hero,” one follower wrote.